 During Infusion: Eat ice like it is your job!!
 You might be cold but suck it up buttercup and eat the ice, it prevents mouth sores!
 I never got them because I ATE THE ICE!
 My infusion room was nice enough to have flavored ice too.
 You’ll likely need someone to remind you they have that, thank you to my sister for remembering that.
 (Chemo brain is a real thing, don’t doubt that) Bring a blanket from home and some snacks, likely bland ones.
 I rocked animal crackers pretty hard during chemo.
 Infusion rooms will have warm blankets for you but I often liked having the comfort of a blanket from home.
 Bring someone along to chat and sit with or if that is not possible then an iPod or some good books.
 If you get restless legs it could be a mild reaction to Benadryl and the dosage can be turned down on your next infusion if you talk it over with your chemo nurse.

 After Infusion: WATER, drink it, like it, love it.
 It’s your new best friend and you need to drink it like a 21 year old drinking at a bar for the first time ever!
 You remember those days right, you were invincible and everyone kept ordering another round.
 Next up comes the rest, listen to your body and rest.
-It’s permission to Netflix and chill, find some good series that you’ve been wanting to watch and binge.
+It’s permission to Netflix till your heart is content, find some good series that you’ve been wanting to watch and binge.
 If you are like me then you’ll eventually get so bored of TV that you need to have some good books.
 I do recommend Sidelined by Chuck Pagano, it’s amazing and you will need a box of tissues next to you.

 Hair Loss: I took my own hair, everyone is different on this, but for me it was the one thing I had control over.
 I listened to stories of women telling me that their hair fell out in their food and I decided that wasn’t going to be me.
 If you are looking for scarves head on over to Hope Scarves as they will send you a free one along with pairing you up with someone who is close in age with your same cancer.
 When I am done with my scarves they will be donated there, amazing organization!
 Next head on over to Knots of Love which will provide free hats which your head will rejoice in.
 Spend some time on YouTube learning how to tie a scarf on your head as well, so many videos out there and so useful!
 For under the scarf and for sleeping buy a chemo cap, it helps keep scarves in place and also keeps your head warm at night.